Enter Password

 Following the successful rollout at Fanatics, Roadie launched its own warehouse operations using SmartSort as the primary sorting and pickup tool.

-SmartSort now supports the sorting and handoff of hundreds of thousands of daily shipments, contributing to over 25M+ total shipments processed through Roadie-operated warehouses.
+SmartSort now supports the sorting and handoff of hundreds of thousands of daily shipments, contributing to 25M+ total shipments processed through Roadie-operated warehouses.

 Takeaway